Myles Peart-Harris: Brentford

-2021–22
+2021–22 season

 On 23 July 2021, Peart-Harris transferred to Premier League club Brentford and signed a four-year contract, with the option of a further year, for an undisclosed fee, reported to be £1.4 million.
 Named as a substitute in 8 matchday squads during the 2021–22 season, Peart-Harris made two appearances in cup matches.
 He was a part of the B team's 2021–22 London Senior Cup-winning squad and spent much of the season with the team.

-2022–23 and loan to Forest Green Rovers
+2022–23 season and loan to Forest Green Rovers

 Well down the midfield pecking order following the 2022–23 pre-season, Peart-Harris joined League One club Forest Green Rovers on loan until January 2023.
 Following 25 appearances and four goals during the first half of the 2022–23 season, Peart-Harris' loan was extended until the end of the campaign.
 In the absence of captain Baily Cargill, Peart-Harris took the armband for two matches in February 2023.
 Peart-Harris finished the 2022–23 season (which culminated in relegation to League Two) with 47 appearances and six goals.

-2023–24 and loan to Portsmouth
+2023–24 season and loan to Portsmouth

 During the 2023–24 pre-season, Peart-Harris was named in Brentford's 2023 Premier League Summer Series squad and made two appearances at the tournament.
 Following surgery on an ankle injury, he returned to match play with the B team on 31 October 2023.
 During a period in which the club was suffering an injury crisis, Peart-Harris was called into 11 matchday squads between November 2023 and January 2024.
 He made five substitute appearances prior to his departure on loan to League One club Portsmouth for the remainder of the 2023–24 season on 22 January 2024.
 Peart-Harris was deployed in a variety of roles (including left midfield, defensive midfield and number 10) and ended the club's League One championship-winning season with 12 appearances and two goals.

-2024–25 and loan to Swansea City
+2024–25 season and loan to Swansea City

 Ahead of the 2024–25 pre-season, Peart-Harris worked with a strength and conditioning coach and he then had a full involvement in the pre-season match programme.
 He made just one EFL Cup substitute appearance early in the regular season, prior to joining Championship club Swansea City on a season-long loan.
 Peart-Harris was predominantly deployed as a winger during his spell and by early March 2025, when he suffered a season-ending back injury, he had made 30 appearances and scored three goals.
 Earlier in the season, Brentford triggered the one-year option on Peart-Harris' contract.